Manu10744/esp32-edge-energy-measurement/README.md

 - [x] Send the measured current to the client as well, not just the consumed energy.
   - This will require sending structured data => Implement protocolbuffers
 - [ ] [__UDP CLIENT__] Use the directory service providing info about the measurement node's IP

+### Problems
+- [ ] ESP32 powermeter crashes after around 15-20 minutes
+- [ ] Logs are not available immediately in Docker Containers of `powermeasurement-udp-client` and `prometheus-power-exporter`